andrewchaa/psopen/README.md

 How to use
 ----------
-In powershell, in your project directory, type "open" and press Enter.
+In powershell, in your project directory, type `Open-Solution` and press Enter.
 It should find your solution file in the current directory and subdirectories and start it in Visual Studio.
+Optionally you can specify a solution name for the command to search for, e.g. `Open-Solution mysolution` would open any mysolution.sln files it finds.